bhardwajRahul/anterra/README.md

     - `domain`: The fully qualified domain name (FQDN).
     - `upstream`: The IP address and port of the service.
     - Add `tls_skip_verify: true` if the upstream service uses a self-signed certificate.
+    - Add `extra_headers` if the upstream service requires original host/IP information (e.g., Home Assistant):
+      ```yaml
+      extra_headers:
+        - "Host {host}"
+        - "X-Real-IP {remote_host}"
+      ```
+      These headers ensure the upstream service receives the original client IP and host information through the proxy, which is critical for services that validate requests based on source IP or require proper host headers for functionality.

 3.  **Run the Caddy playbook**:
     ```bash